jasonbirdd/Fintech_final/Program/readme.txt

 ----------------------------------------------------------------
 ## Second excute

-Run the XXX and input the necessary information.
+Run the Medicalpremiun_GUI and input the necessary information or upload file (test data can use Medicalpremium_tkinter in "./data").
-The program will show you what price you should pay for the medical insurance.
+The program will show you what price range you should pay for the medical insurance.